wechaty/docusaurus/docusaurus/docs/main-concepts-in-wechaty.md

 - **Chatbot**

-  These are bots which are designed for interacting with humans in voice or text-based conversation.
+  These are bots that are designed for interacting with humans in voice or text-based conversation.
 Chatbots simulate human conversation by responding to certain phrases or words with programmed responses.
 Wechaty is a software program for developing chatbots for Instant Messaging services such as Wechat and Whatsapp.
 You can check our [Introduction section](#placeholder-link) for a list of all the supported Instant Messaging systems.

 - **Wechaty Puppet**